AnubisLMS/Anubis/docs/README.md

 ![alt autograde-results-2](./img/autograde-results-2.png)

-The students see a reduced version of the panel shown to the TAs and professors.
+The students see a reduced version of the submission information panel shown to the TAs and professors.
 In the admin view, more data is displayed about the student.
 The students can see the status of the submission, and the build and test results.

 > *Calculating the best submissions requires heavy IO with the database.
 For this, the autograde results are heavily cached.
 Results are updated hourly.*